flame-engine/flame/doc/forge2d.md

 It is called `Forge2DGame` and it will control the adding and removal of Forge2D's `BodyComponents` as well as your normal components.

+In `Forge2DGame` the `Camera` has a zoom level set to 10 by default, so your components will be a lot bigger than in a normal Flame game.
+This is due to the speed limitation in the `Forge2D` world, which you would hit very quickly if you are using it with `zoom = 1.0`.
+You can easily change the zoom level eiter by calling `super(zoom: yourZoom)` in your constructor, or do `game.camera.zoom = yourZoom;` at a later stage.

 If you are previously familiar with Box2D it can be good to know that the whole concept of the Box2d world is mapped to `world` in the `Forge2DGame` component and every `Body` should be a `BodyComponent`, and added to your `Forge2DGame`.